YunYouJun/Advanced-Windows-Network-Programming/README.md

 > Thanks for playing my game. —— James Halliday 「Ready Player One」

-If it's helpful for you, please give me a ⭐.
+If it's helpful for you, please give me a ⭐ or [buy one cup Cola for me](https://github.com/YunYouJun/yunyoujun.github.io/issues/96).

 Good Luck!